A Look At Robert E. Lee, The ‘Great General’ Exalted By Trump In Defense Of His Charlottesville Remarks

 Despite referring to himself as a student of history, President Donald Trump seemed to overlook significant historical context in his praise of Confederate General Robert E. Lee, as The Daily Beast details.
-Trump’s remarks came as part of his continued defense of his own response to the racially-charged march in Charlottesville, Virginia, where chants of “blood and soil” and “we will not be replaced” preceded the death of one protester and injuries of others.
+Trump’s remarks came as part of his continued defense of his own response to the racially-charged march in Charlottesville, Virginia, where chants of “blood and soil” and “we will not be replaced” preceded the death of one protester and the injuries of others.

 At the time, Trump indicated that there were “very fine people” on both sides of the controversy.
-Critics then and since have called out the president for what many interpret as his defense of white racists participating in the rally.
-The issue made headlines again this week as Trump further clarified his position by characterizing those at the march as simply opposing the removal of a Confederate state of Lee, not participating in what otherwise appeared to be a white nationalist rally with all accompanying undertones.
+Critics then, and since, have called out the president for what many interpret as his defense of white racists participating in the rally.
+The issue made headlines again this week as Trump further clarified his position by characterizing those at the march as simply opposing the removal of a Confederate statue of Lee, not participating in what otherwise appeared to be a white nationalist rally with all accompanying undertones.

 “People were protesting the taking down of the monument of Robert E. Lee,” Trump said.
 “Everybody knows that.”